 - Comes with a Lil Bro Cleaning Brush.
 I love it when a back shaver comes with a little brush as you can keep your back shaver clean and working optimally.

 - Does a pretty decent job of shaving one’s own back with ease.

 - Has a foldable handle which is great for traveling with of just storing it out of the way.

 - The shaving replacement head uses three safety razors side by side (pretty much the standard nowadays) to give adequate shaving width when shaving the area of a back and makes short work of it too.

 - A good length for the handle, as I easily reached and dispatched all of the hair on my back.

 - Didn’t get any nicks or cuts using this for the first time.
-Very back friendly.
+Very back-friendly.

-- Standard width on the shaving head, this is a good thing, as this provides a wide enough swath of hair shaving to do a great job in no time at all.
+- Standard width on the shaving head, is a good thing, as this provides a wide enough swath of hair shaving to do a great job in no time at all.

-- Finding replacement blades is kinda of difficult but not impossible.
+- Finding replacement blades is kind of difficult but not impossible.
 Reason: The website has a different name than the actual back shaver, MyBackBro.com compared to the name of the product The Back Bro.